TMC Fluidized Sand Bed Filters

 Simply put it is the use of live rock and live sand (or mud) to perform aerobic and anaerobic filtration as well as provide a breeding ground for beneficial copepods and other marine life forms.

 This starts by adding ‘Cured’ Live Rock to your aquarium and even to some filters.

 It is best to purchase this live rock from dealers that have had this in an established aquarium for 2-4 weeks).
 Besides being placed in the aquarium, this live rock can be placed in filters such as a Mud Filter, in place of bio-balls in a wet/dry of either type (this is accomplished by breaking it into 1-2” pieces), in HOB Filters instead of filter media such as an Aqua Clear 500 (again using broken pieces), or in a sump.

-I really have had good success with broken live rock in built in wet/ dry filters in place of bio-balls (the “Dream Aquarium” is a good example where this can be applied.
+I really have had good success with broken live rock in built in wet/dry filters in place of bio-balls.

 Protein Skimmers can compliment this well, but so can under rated sponge filters or internal filters (as long as they are rinsed regularly so as to not become nitrate factories).

 UV Sterilizers also compliment this method well.
 One reason stated to not use a UV in this method is the destruction of nitrifying bacteria, well studies have shown nitrifying bacteria stick to surface with a glue-like substance and are generally not water borne.
 Another misconception is that beneficial copepods will be destroyed, again if you employ a sponge pre-filter on the pump or internal filter, I have found this to be patently false.